isocroft/Radixx/README.md

 				mutations are completely done on the state */ console.log(JSON.stringify(app_state));
 		});

-		var action = r.createAction({'loadTodos':'LOAD_TODOS'});
+		/* creating an action - multiple actions can be created for a real-life application */ var action = r.createAction({'loadTodos':'LOAD_TODOS'});

-		var store = r.createStore('todos', function(action, area){
+		/* creating a store - multiple stores can be created for a real-life application */ var store = r.createStore('todos', function(action, area){
 						var todos;
 						switch(action.actionType){